-The Coast Guard Tartan was adopted as the official tartan of the U. S. Coast Guard on May 1, 2002 by then Commandant, Admiral James Loy.
-The Coast Guard Uniform Regulations authorizes active duty, reserve, retired, Auxiliary and others desiring to support the Coast Guard through pipe band membership to wear the Coast Guard Tartan.
+The Coast Guard Tartan was adopted as the official Tartan of the U. S. Coast Guard on May 1, 2002 by then Commandant, Admiral James Loy.
+Reference (b) authorizes active duty, reserve, retired, Auxiliary and others desiring to support the Coast Guard through USCGPB membership to wear the Coast Guard Tartan.
 As of 2008, the Coast Guard is unique among U.S. Armed Forces in having its own officially-recognized Tartan.